team-cs-cats/cimdb/README.md

 python run.py
 ```
 7. On your browser, navigate to `http://localhost:5000/`.
 This will update to saved changes in your local directory upon refresh.
+8. Occasionally, some of the built-in resources (particularly the javascript scripts) of this project do not update when reloading changes made to files.
+To bypass these errors, reload the web page and bypass the cache.
+This can be done using the `Shift + left click Reload button` on Firefox or by entering developer mode on Google Chrome and selecting the `Empty Cache and Hard Reload` option.

 <!-- USAGE EXAMPLES -->
 ## Usage